TayRoy/tayroy.github.io/README.md

 2. Change into your new `resume` directory
   * In the terminal, enter `cd resume`.
 3. Add `gem "webrick"` on a new line in the Gemfile
-3. Build the site locally
+4. Build the site locally
   * In the terminal, enter `bundle exec jekyll serve`.
-4. Access your website locally
+5. Access your website locally
   * In your web browser, visit `http://localhost:4000`.

 You will now be seeing the default Jekyll website.

 ### Step 4: Upload your resume to your website

-1. Rename your Markdown-formated resume to `index.markdown`
+1. Rename your Markdown-formatted resume to `index.markdown`
   * This will make the homepage to your website your resume.
 2. Remove the `about.markdown` file from the repository
 3. Remove the plugins from the `_configs.yml` file in the repository